-Equipment leasing is a big-time solution for cash-strapped companies or an entrepreneur who is not willing to invest own money.
+Equipment leasing is a big-time solution for cash-strapped companies or an entrepreneur who is not willing to invest their own money.
 All the types of equipment are available on lease these days.
-It may range from complicated machinery for a factory to coffee machines of an office.
-There are various advantages and disadvantages of equipment leasing from the viewpoint of a lessee which we will discuss below:
+It may range from complicated machinery for a factory to coffee machines for an office.
+There are various advantages and disadvantages of equipment leasing from the viewpoint of a lessee, which we will discuss below:

 Advantages of Equipment Leasing

 A business (lessee) can obtain equipment/machinery on a lease, especially those which are regularly upgraded.
 This will enable the lessee to make use of the latest technology, and a lease can be obtained for a shorter period also.
 The lessee can obtain new machinery/equipment on lease from time to time instead of purchasing it.
 This way, the lessee can get away from the risk of obsolescence.

 The process of leasing does not provide ownership to the lessee, which is why there are fewer complexities for the lessee.
 Leasing is an easy source of medium and long-term finance, plus the initial cash outlay is also less than purchasing.

 Equipment Leasing Companies usually take less time in processing a lease contract.
 Usually, this time is lesser than the time involved in processing a term loan.
 Thus, leasing is a preferable source of finance over a term loan.

 The periodic rentals paid by the lessee are treated as revenue expenses while calculating taxable profits.
 This acts as an advantage for the lessee as he can minimize his tax liabilities.

 Low Maintenance Cost

 Sometimes, as per the agreement of lease, the lessor can provide specialized services to the lessee.
 Here, the lessee can avail of these services for the maintenance of the leased asset.
 The lessor usually charges for such specialized services through increased rentals.

 Also, read about Types of Equipment Leases.